hyper-nft-dev/hpyernft-repo-hub/src/utils/README.md

-# 🛠️ Lemora Utilities Library
+# 🛠️ HyperNFT Utilities Library

 ## Overview

-The utilities module provides essential helper functions, constants, and shared resources that power the Lemora wallet tracking ecosystem.
+The utilities module provides essential helper functions, constants, and shared resources that power the HyperNFT nft.generation ecosystem.
 These utilities ensure consistency, performance, and maintainability across both the Chrome extension and web application.

 ## 📊 Module Architecture